Westbrook/blog/testing-a11y.md

 ```
 You'll see here that our test consists of three `<input>` elements and applies focus to the first before using `Tab` and `Shift + Tab` keyboard events to navigate through them.
 This may feel like testing code that isn't yours, and you might be right in this case of all native `<input>` elements in the same DOM tree.
 However, when shadow DOM boundaries come into play, it becomes more important to confirm how a keyboard user might come into contact with the elements you are building.

+# How should we build it?

+There are a multitude of ways that we could structure this input experience with custom elements and shadow DOM.
+On top of each of those options is the ability to mix and match them across various contexts to make them work "just right" for your library or product.
+From here, let's dive into doing just that, while looking at some more "pure" implementations of the [Wrapper](#wrapper), [Decorator](#decorator), [Emitter](#emitter), [Outside-in](#outside-in), and [Snowflakes](#snowflakes) techniques, as well as how the some of the panelist projects leverage them, or combinations thereof.

-# Factoring from raw HTML
+## Factoring from raw HTML

-From here, let's make some custom elements!
 We've already seen the raw HTML that we'll be working from, but here it is again as a reminder:

 ```html
 <div>